gmallard/stomp-demo/README.txt

 #
 # == Notes
 #
-# Initial examples are based on the code suplied with the stompserver gem.
+# Initial examples are based on the code suplied with the stompserver gem,
+# and with tests from the stomp gem.
 #
-# Initial configuration uses a non-default port, because I already have a
+# The default configuration in this project uses a non-default port.
+This is
-# running instance of ActiveMQ which uses 61613.
-The non-default port is
+# because I already have a running instance of ActiveMQ.
+My system is set up
-# 51613.
+# as follows:
 #
+# stompserver:: port 51613
+# AMQ:: port => 61613
+#
+# == Software Versions
+#
 # This project is currently based on:
 #
 # stomp:: gem version 1.1
 # stompserver:: gem version 0.9.9
+# AMQ:: Version 5.2.0
 #
 # == Rdoc Generation
 #